-Water acts a vehicle for dissolved nutrients and minerals, being absorbed through the roots before spreading through the rest of the plant.
+Water acts as a vehicle for dissolved nutrients and minerals, being absorbed through the roots before spreading through the rest of the plant.

 It also cools a plant down, fills up cells to keep the plant structurally sound, and is required for photosynthesis.